capnproto/capnproto-rust/README.md

 ## Status

-Capnproto-rust is a work in progress, and the parts that are done are not well tested.
+capnproto-rust is a work in progress, and the parts that are done are not well tested.
 The core features are more or less operational, including reading and writing of messages, packed serialization, and Rust code generation.
 There are several prominent missing features,